tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 * Sentiment analysis engines to assess and predict economical sentiment for stock and housing markets

 * Models that predict and detect fraudulent financial transactions

-The next several units will teach students how to use data science tool kits and machine learning algorithms to automate financial analysis and predict future outcomes.
-By the end of unit, students will have designed and executed machine learning algorithms that leverage common time series analysis and linear aggression approaches to make robust predictions about investments.
-Students will also have become competent in using standard methods/approaches and tools to evaluate predictions, such as **train test data splitting** and **rolling out of sample method**.

 Today's class will initiate this journey by introducing students to the basics of time series analytics.
 Students will: